Steffen Schorn: Biography

 Along with Klaus Graf, Schorn founded Timeless Art Orchester in 1990.
 Almost at the same time, he began his collaboration in the long lasting duo with Claudio Puntin.
 In this duo he performed also with Hermeto Pascoal in 1992.
 Since 1994, he has been a member of Kölner Saxophon Mafia.
 Since 1996, he has been the leader of Bobby Burgess Big Band Explosion.
-Since 1997, he has been baariton saxophoniste in NDR Bigband.
+Since 1997, he has been baritone saxophonist in NDR Bigband.

-Beside his main instrument, baritone saxophone, Schorn plays several pother instruments such as piccolo, bass flute, bass saxophone, contralto clarinet, contrabass clarinet and tubax.
+Beside his main instrument, baritone saxophone, Schorn plays several other instruments such as piccolo, bass flute, bass saxophone, contralto clarinet, contrabass clarinet and tubax.
 Some of his compositions are beyond the jazz genre.

 Schorn performed in The George Gruntz Concert Jazz Band with Joachim Kühn, Don Cherry, Sheila Jordan, Michael Brecker, Ray Anderson, Shirley Bassey, Uri Caine, Aki Takase, Gary Burton, Dianne Reeves, Al Jarreau, Natalie Cole, Nils Landgren, Dino Saluzzi, Klaus König, Lars Møller, Lukas Niggli and Nils Wogram.
 In 2006, he participated in the first performance of Infra für tiefe Töne von Johannes Fritsch.

 Since 2001, he is a professor in the jazz department of Hochschule für Musik Nürnberg, where he teaches jazz composition, saxophone and playing in ensemble.